amitshky/vulkanBasics/notes.md

 * All of the useful Standard validation is bundled into `VK_LAYER_KHRONOS_validation`
 * Validation layers log debug messages into standard output by default
 	* This can be changed by providing explicit callback
+	* This can be achieved by using Debug messengers
+		* The application can describe what type of debug messages and the severity of the messages
+		* A callback function can also be described that gets triggered when a message with the appropriate severity and type is encountered.
-* Message callbacks filters logs (you can configure to show certail logs)
+* Message callbacks filters logs (you can configure to show certain logs)

 ## Physical device
 * We need to select a physical device that supports the features we need